 The people outside the main puzzles just require items to solve their dilemmas.
 You will read your clue at the bottom of the screen and try to solve it.
 Most logical things work like a ghost that doesn’t feel scary enough.
 Click on him and write in the adjective box “scary” and you solve the puzzles.
 Seems pretty simple, but there’s such a variety (over 100 in all) that it is just plain fun.
 I spent 2-3 hours in one sitting just flying through the puzzles, but then you get the snafus that kind of ruins it all.
 Some puzzles won’t accept logical solutions or you get a bad hint.
 The secondary puzzles don’t get additional hints like the main puzzles.
 The best thing is to get other people to help you who have a fresh thought process on it.

-Over thinking, puzzles will probably make you the most frustrated in the game so it is a good idea to come back.
+Overthinking, puzzles will probably make you the most frustrated in the game so it is a good idea to come back.
 Most main puzzles are pretty wacky and fairly simple and easy.
 For example, one area has you making dishes for certain people.
 A gamer comes in and wants pizza so you add three ingredients.
 Easy.
 Another comes in and wants to eat a phoenix…pretty weird, but ok.
 Add feathers, a beak, and wings and you’re done.
 The last one wanted to eat a motorcycle so I added a tire, gas tank, and engine.
 Very strange, but very simple, but it was fun coming up with all this stuff.
-There are a few that are challenging that require some minor platforming and timing, but there weren’t many.
+There are a few that are challenging that requires some minor platforming and timing, but there weren’t many.
 You can finish the story in just a few hours, but getting 100% is fun.